thinkerbot/ts/README.md

-**ts** makes a test directory available on a per-test basis so it's easy to sandbox tests that write or manipulate files. **ts** tries to use POSIX exclusively and so should (hopefully) with any POSIX-compliant shell.
+**ts** makes a test directory available on a per-test basis so it's easy to sandbox tests that write or manipulate files. **ts** tries to use POSIX exclusively and so should (hopefully) work with any POSIX-compliant shell.

 ## TEST SCRIPTS